Tyesprojects1/SuggestlyG4/README.md

 # SuggestifyG4Plus

-Single-service deployment with Spring Boot + Docker
+Single-service deployment with Spring Boot and Docker